 Vehicle Optimization, Dynamics, Control and Autonomy Laboratory

 The Vehicle Optimization, Dynamics, Control and Autonomy Laboratory’s is co-directed by Associate Professor Anouck Girard and Professor Ilya Kolmanovsky.
 The lab’s mission is to research and develop enabling technologies for controlling advanced and increasingly autonomous vehicles operating in the space, air, ground and marine domains.
 These vehicles and vehicle systems exhibit complex nonlinear dynamics, and must function in uncertain environments with limited resources, while satisfying stringent constraints and counteracting the effects of disturbances.
 In addition to modeling and control of the mechanical motions of such vehicles, we address related problems of optimal energy management, thermal management, and information collection.
 We maintain close connections to challenging and emerging real world vehicle applications to inform novel research directions in control theory and to make the maximum impact.

 Infrastructure, and Connected Environments (LATTICE)

-The Laboratory for Air Transportation, Infrastructure, and Connected Environments (LATTICE) is directed by Visiting Associate Professor Max Li and is focused on identifying and addressing research problems that contribute towards a safer, more efficient, more resilient, and user-oriented air transportation system.
+The Laboratory for Air Transportation, Infrastructure, and Connected Environments (LATTICE) is directed by Assistant Professor Max Li and is focused on identifying and addressing research problems that contribute towards a safer, more efficient, more resilient, and user-oriented air transportation system.
 Examples of research projects and areas of interest include modeling the disruption and recovery process within air transportation networks, developing advanced air traffic flow management models and mechanisms, control and optimization of networked systems, and systems engineering concepts for Advanced Air Mobility.